opentelekomcloud-docs/mapreduce-service/umn/source/fusioninsight_manager_operation_guide_applicable_to_3.x/cluster_management/cluster_mutual_trust_management/changing_managers_domain_name.rst

       After the restart, some hosts and services cannot be accessed and an alarm is generated.
 This problem can be automatically resolved in about 1 minute after **restart-RealmConfig.sh** is run.

 7. Log in to FusionInsight Manager using the new password of user **admin** (for example, **Admin@123Admin@123**).
 On the dashboard, click |image1| next to the name of the target cluster and select **Restart**.

     In the displayed dialog box, enter the password of the current login user and click **OK**.

     In the displayed dialog box, click **OK**.
 Wait for a while until a message indicating that the operation is successful is displayed.
 Click **Finish**.

 8. Log out of FusionInsight Manager and then log in again.
 If the login is successful, the configuration is successful.

 9. Log in to the active management node as user **omm** and run the following command to update the configurations of the job submission client:

     **sh /opt/executor/bin/refresh-client-config.sh**

+10. If a HetuEngine compute instance is running, restart the compute instance.

+    a.
+Log in to FusionInsight Manager as the user who is used to access the HetuEngine web UI.
+    b.
+Choose **Cluster** > **Services** > **HetuEngine** to go to the HetuEngine service page.
+    c.
+In the **Basic Information** area on the **Dashboard** page, click the link next to **HSConsole WebUI**.
+The HSConsole page is displayed.
+    d.
+For a running compute instance, click **Stop** in the **Operation** column.
+After the compute instance is in the **Stopped** state, click **Start** to restart the compute instance.

-.. |image1| image:: /_static/images/en-us_image_0267694670.jpg
+.. |image1| image:: /_static/images/en-us_image_0000001442773721.jpg